Louie Family Foundation Scholarships

-E) Submit an essay as further described in this application.
+E) Submit personal statements as further described in this application.

 F) Have applied to a U.S. college/university, either full-time or substantial part-time, and plan to enroll in a minimum of two terms for the school year (verified by submitting a copy of the acceptance letter from the college or university as soon such acceptance letter is available).

-G) Submit to interviews in person or by phone/Skype, if requested.
+G) Submit to interviews in person or by phone/Zoom, if requested.

 Notwithstanding the foregoing criteria, the Foundation reserves the right to waive any or all qualifications for applicants who have demonstrated exceptional adverse circumstances.